 This paper outlines several positive changes resulting from the training programme, including managers being more skilled at noticing signs of poor mental health and feeling more confident in supporting their direct reports who are experiencing mental health problems and improved organisational attitudes to mental health problems.

 Added Value: Mental Health as a Workplace Asset

 A report produced in 2016 by the Mental Health Foundation and Unum has found that the value added by those with mental health problems in the workplace may be up to nine times the estimated costs which arise.

 Mental Health at Work brings together various resources, information, case studies and tools to help make workplace wellbeing a priority.

 Our youtube channel includes a mental health resources playlist.

 A short e-book, which is freely downloadable from the Mental Health Foundation’s website, investigates how good mental health in the workplace can be encouraged.

-Mental Health Conditions at Work – The line managers’ resource
+Mental Health First Aid – Line managers’ resource

 A practical guide to managing and supporting people with mental health problems in the workplace.
-Including sections on the recruitment process, promoting well-being, identifying the early warning signs, talking at an early stage, as well as making reasonable adjustments for the employee’s return to work.
+Including sections on the recruitment process, promoting well-being, identifying the early warning signs, talking at an early stage, and making reasonable adjustments for the employee’s return to work.